dmuth/save-and-restore-development-directory/README.md

 options, especially in the scenario where I'm not restoring a machine, but instead *moving* to a new machine.

-So I wrote this scripts.
+So I wrote these scripts.
 They're relatively straightforward.

 ## Saving Your Development Directory